 If this sounds like you, read on to learn more about the characteristics of the Perceptive personality.

-You may be surprised at how well it describes you!
+You may be surprised at how much understanding personality types can improve your relationships.

 What is a Perceptive Personality Type?